NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage4.md

 Now making a new set of business model canvases for various problems I'm working on with these better value proposition ideas.

+The creation of these bmfiddles is showing many new frustrations and lack of clarity.
+Especially around the value propositions and customer segments - looking at others briefly from the udacity materials, then will recreate full BMC's for practice.
+Excellent - that instantly shows you were confused about what goes in the customer segment box.
+It's the persona, not the matching pains and gains.
+So execute a series of bmfiddles based on teh various ideas you are working on that include:
+1 pain solved for customer
+1 gain created for customer
+1 features for pain solved and/or gain created mvp

+and build the rest of the bmc around that